revuniversal/5e-sheets/README.md

 ### CharacterSheet

 Web-based representation of a DnD 5e character sheet.
-This is a work in progress.
-Currently, only the abilities and basic info portions are fully fleshed out.
+This is a work in progress, so not everything is fleshed out.

 #### Example